 Best Christmas Markets

-When: November 16 to December 26, 2024
+• When: November 14 to December 26, 2025

-Location: Rathausplatz
+• Location: Rathausplatz

-Best For: Imperial grandeur and ice skating
+• Best For: Imperial grandeur and ice skating

+Over 150 stalls showcase artisanal crafts, festive decorations, and delectable Weihnachtspunsch (Christmas punch).
 The city’s imperial charm continues at Schönbrunn Palace’s market, where handmade treasures and cozy lights create an intimate atmosphere.
 Ice skating trails meander through Rathausplatz, making this market an interactive winter wonderland.
 Purchase the Vienna Pass for free ice skating and market perks.

 4. London Christmas Markets